Dynatrace/dynatrace-bootstrapper/README.md

 #### `--suppress-error`

-*Example*: `--suppress-error=true` or `--suppress-error`
+*Example*: `--suppress-error`

 - This is an **optional** arg
   - Defaults to `false`
-- The `--silent` arg will silence any errors, causing the executable to return with an exit code 0 even if an error occurred.
+- The `--suppress-error` arg will silence any errors, causing the executable to return with an exit code 0 even if an error occurred.
 Intended purpose is not to fail the whole Pod if used as init-container.

 #### `--debug`

-*Example*: `--debug=true` or `--debug`
+*Example*: `--debug`

 - This is an **optional** arg
   - Defaults to `false`